MauricePham/MauricePham/README.md

 ### WELCOME TO MY PAGE 👋👋👋
-My name is HP.
-I am an M.Sc. in Computer Science, majoring in Artificial Intelligence and Robotics.
-I am interested in the following topics: Deep Learning in NLP and Computer Vision.
-Reinforcement Learning.<br>
+Hello World!
+My name is Huy Pham.
+I am a Data Analyst Fresher, majoring in English Business Administration.
+I am interested in the following topics: Business Intelligence, Data Science and also Economicsc fields such as Stock and Crypto currency.<br>

 ## 📫 How to reach me:

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/huypham040100/)